agodoggo/MIT_MediaLab_Application/ExiTrak/README.md

 With this project, healthcare workers can keep their patients accountable and improve the community's quality of life.

 Please see Project_Explanation.pdf for more details on the background of the project.

+ExiTrak Report contains the latest design report from the group on the project.